RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

       - csi:
           driver: file.csi.azure.com
           volumeAttributes:
-            secretName: db-foo-storage-account-secret
+            secretName: app-test-pfs-db-foo-storage-account # the name of the secret from step 3
-            shareName: db-foo
+            shareName: app-test-pfs-db-foo
         name: backupfileshare
   ttlSecondsAfterFinished: 86400
 ```
 ⚠️ It's important to follow the `<app-name>-pfs-<db-server-name>-restore-backup` pattern when naming the job,
 this will prevent the operator to execute any update on the database during the restore process.
 5. If everything went well and the database is restored delete the secret created in step 3.